 The time I had to sit by John’s bedside, as he lay suffering with excruciating pain, gave me time to pause and reflect about life.
 I thought a lot about the past, about the beautiful family that I had been blessed with.
 I cried inside as I looked at my former husband, who walked away so many years ago, and missed out on years of love, laughter, joy, and simple times with family.
 I had deep and intense feelings of reflection.
 I had so many memories of my children and their growing up years, years that were very difficult for me as a single mother.
 My feelings were intense and complicated.
 And yet, somehow through it all, I felt peace.

-I had time to think about my dear son, Spencer, who during his own missionary service in California, wrote me an email and asked me to send him contact information for his dad.
+I had time to think about my dear son, Spencer, who during his own missionary service in California many years earlier, wrote me an email and asked me to send him contact information for his dad.
 When I received Spencer’s email, I was not surprised, as I had felt for a long time, that there would be a softening of hearts during his mission, and somehow, I knew that the father-son relationship would begin to heal during that time.

 Ben, who was also serving as a missionary in England at the time, through communications with Spencer, also began emailing his dad.
 This began a joyful time for all of them, in renewing relationships that had long been on the wayside of life.
 After each of them, in turn, finished their missionary service, they were able to renew their relationships with John even more, and spent time getting to know the father that had long been a stranger to them.
 John was able to come and share in the joy when Spencer and Gentry were married, and again, when Ben and Lindsay were married.